beehive-lab/TornadoVM/assembly/src/docs/9_PROFILER.md

 # TornadoVM Profiler

-To enable the TornadoVM profiler use `-Dtornado.profiler=True`.
+To enable the TornadoVM profiler use the Java flag `-Dtornado.profiler=True`.

 Example: